apache/comdev-site/source/pmc/chair.md

 tags: ["pmc","chair"]
 ---

-The PMC Chair acts as the voice of the project to the board, and is responsible for filing a quarterly report.
-They are not the project leader, but are a peer of the other PMC members, who has been selected, for a time, to take the role of secretary and spokesperson.
+The PMC Chair serves as the project's voice to the board and handles quarterly reporting.

-The PMC Chair is **not** the de-facto project leader.
-While they are usually a senior, well-respected member of the community, they are a peer, with a few additional duties.
+While typically a senior, respected community leader, the Chair is **not** the project leader but a peer among PMC members, with the same voting rights and authority as other PMC members, who has accepted additional secretarial and spokesperson responsibilities.

-The Chair should be familiar with the [assigned duties](https://www.apache.org/dev/pmc.html#chair) of the role.
+The Chair should familiarize themselves with the [assigned duties](https://www.apache.org/dev/pmc.html#chair) of the role.

 {{% toc %}}

 ## Secretarial duties

-The Chair is responsible for completing the necessary "paperwork" when new committers and PMC members are added.
+The Chair is responsible for completing the necessary processes when new committers and PMC members are added.

 See the [process for adding new